vittominacori/eth-token-recover/README.md

 ```
 :::

-If you still need a version that uses the old behavior, check the [Backwards Compatibility](#backwards-compatibility) section.
+Check the [Backwards Compatibility](#backwards-compatibility) section for additional details.

 ## Backwards Compatibility

-If you want to use a backward compatible version that
+A backward compatible (legacy) version is available in the `legacy` folder.

+`TokenRecoverLegacy` contract will:

-* implicitly sets the deployer as contract owner
+* implicitly set the deployer as contract owner
-* sends recovered tokens to owner instead of providing an explicit receiver
+* send recovered tokens to owner instead of providing an explicit receiver

-update your contracts to inherit from `TokenRecoverLegacy` contract.
+To use `TokenRecoverLegacy`, a contract inheriting from `TokenRecover` needs to be updated in the following way

 ```diff
 pragma solidity ^0.8.20;